detlaff/jekyll-casper-refined/privacy.md

 * Referring and exit pages
 * Number of clicks

-All of this information is not linked to anything that is personally identifiable and hosted on my own server.
+All of this information is not linked to anything that is personally identifiable and hosted on a separate server.
 To this end, I am using an open-source analytics platform called [Piwik](http://piwik.org), ensuring the data stays with me and away from <s>Google</s> Skynet.